How Earnest Money Deposits Work With Real-Estate-Owned Homes

 It's generally easier and faster to take your case to Small Claims Court if the worst happens and you end up in court to get a refund of your EMD.
 But these courts almost always impose limits on the amount for which you can sue.

 You may not receive the entire balance of your EMD even if you win your lawsuit if the deposit exceeds the maximum amount set by the court—unless you file suit in a different court.
 For this reason, try to settle with the seller on an EMD that is no more than the maximum you can receive for small claims court.

 The EMD is usually negotiated between the buyer and the seller and amounts to a small percentage of the purchase price that may vary depending on market conditions, the type of property, and any cash advances to a builder or seller.

 Make the EMD Payable to Title or Escrow

-The bank will most likely insist that the check be sent directly to the title company, so save yourself the grief and make it out to "title or escrow company," the name of which can be filled in later.
+To avoid the delay, the bank will most likely insist that the check be sent directly to the title company.
+Make the check out to "title or escrow company," the name of which can be filled in later.
 This will prevent the brokerage from depositing the check.

 Overnight the EMD If Necessary

 If you're concerned that a paper check won't make it to the title or escrow company on time, consider sending the funds overnight for next-day delivery.
 Escrow companies will sometimes let you use their account to send funds, so ask about an overnight funds transfer service.
 You may need to find out where the closest overnight carrier is located.
 When you send the EMD overnight, get a receipt for tracking purposes in case the check doesn't show up on time.